engintron/engintron/README.md

 The way Engintron sets up Nginx inside your cPanel is a lot like how the popular CloudFlare CDN works.
 Nginx (like CloudFlare) directly serves all static content like CSS, JS, images etc. instead of your actual web server, thus lowering the load on your cPanel server.
 But unlike CloudFlare which requires that all your domains are set up with that service, you do everything inside your cPanel server.
 And better still?
 You can also have an additional caching layer for when your traffic spikes, not just on one website, but entirely for your server.
 This additional caching layer is referred to as a "micro cache" and it only caches GET & HEAD requests (never POST requests) which means that it is possible to use it on any type of website, either a small dynamic Joomla corporate website or WordPress blog to a more complex news portal or forum or e-commerce website, that requires users to log in and handle personalized content or even generate content.
 Engintron's 1 second "micro cache" solution setup with Nginx is therefore ideal for any type of website and it can raise the number of concurrent requests served by your cPanel server from a few hundred per second (using just Apache) to thousands (using Nginx in front of Apache).

-Not only does your serving capacity increase, the load on your server will also drop significantly :)
+Not only will your serving capacity increase, but the load on your server will also significantly drop :)

 If you are facing performance issues with your cPanel server, Engintron is your go-to solution.
 And in fact it's really a "set & forget" solution as you'll set it up once and then it will just run on your server without any additional maintenance on your side.